 Most teams usually do end up creating some sort of new culture simply because this is the way humans deal with this kind of problem automatically, but by applying some intercultural knowhow you can make this process much faster and much less painful.
 Some organizations even deliberately set out to build a team spirit, often through shared training and experiences -- a corporate version of the military bootcamp -- but even if your organization is not managing this process you can easily make it happen yourself.
 Among the many skills needed to lead project teams effectively this is perhaps one of the most underutilized and a great opportunity for people to bring a visible improvement in performance with a minimal investment in time and effort.

-There's more about networking in my book Payforward Networking.
-The Kindle edition is already available from Amazon and a paperback version is coming soon.
+There's more about networking in my book Payforward Networking. available in paperback and Kindle editions.

 Related posts about intercultural issues: